jamesWalker55/intern-assignment/README.md

 This is a REST API implemented in NodeJS, using the **express.js** framework as the base.

 Note: Node version >= 12 is required for this server.
+The server was developed and tested with Node v14.15.3 on Windows and Linux.

 ## Start the server / Running unit tests